 Made a Keyshot render of the model from the previous post.

-I think it’s time to talk a bit about my game engine.
-I’ve been working on it for about three years now.
+I’ve been working on my game engine for about three years now.
 I’ve mostly been planning on making iPhone games with it, but it runs on windows and mac too, where I also have a user friendly editor to make the scenes and levels.

 I can register classes in the code to expose them as game objects that I can place in the scene.
 Then I can add parameters to be able to modify values on individual objects in the editor.
 The parameters can be anything from a number to a reference to another object in the scene.
 When I’ve placed some objects and models, I can start the game directly from the editor.